alh1m1k/WebKeyboard-for-StarCitizen/README.md

 - You will not see "factory reset" led indication if you board use addressable led as generic indicator led.
 - Host suffer from net problem that looks like socket pool depletion (it freezes on periodic bases at `select`).
 The more files need to be downloaded and the more clients, the higher the probability of appearing.
 It looks like a hang on download for 0-30 seconds.
 Eventually it fixes itself.
 This is definitely a bug, but at the moment it is not clear why the network stack behaves this way.
 - Some bugs exist here and there.
 Caused by the static nature of the memory management inside the LWIP, rudimentary server implementation and legacy partially textual protocol of client-server communication.
 These are extreme cases (enabling all possible switches, extremely long names) and will remain at least until the next major refactoring of the server.
+- Currently client setting belong to that client.
+While there are probably cases where this is convenient, it most often results in strange behavior from clients with different settings.
+In the future, there will probably be an explicit or implicit way to synchronize settings.

 ## Dependencies
 - espIdf >= 5.1.4
 - nekipelov/httpparser
+- main logo created with MockUPhone